Car Mold Removal

 Trust your sense of smell—if you smell mold in your car, there is a big chance that it is there.
 First check for items in the car that could be the culprit as opposed to the car itself.
 We recommend calling a professional to test your vehicle for you.

 At Mold Busters, we can provide you with the most accurate results for a reasonable set fee.
 The process is simple.
-You book a mold inspection; a certified mold inspector arrives and conducts a full visual assessment of your car; he takes a swab test to confirm or deny the presence of mold; and he provides you with the results within minutes.
+You book a mold inspection or a virtual inspection; a certified mold inspector arrives and conducts a full visual assessment of your car; he takes a swab test to confirm or deny the presence of mold; and he provides you with the results within minutes.

 Are there any DIY methods for removing mold in my car?